raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 KeyPackages, required by group members to add new group members) of the DS' clients.

-Group members and external senders can send send proposals to the group.
+Group members and external senders can send proposals to the group.
 The MIMI DS protocol supports any MLS proposal supported by the specific group in question.
 The proposals specified in {{!RFC9420}} provide the baseline
 operations: